shashisadasivan/SSD365VSAddIn/README.md

 # How to install the extension

 **Updated installation instructions** works for non admin users
-- Download all the dll files from the folder [OutputDlls](OutputDlls)
+- Download all the dll files from the folder [OutputDlls](OutputDlls) If you are installing on a version prior to 10.0.10, then grab the contents from the file PriorTo10.0.10.zip located in the folder
 - Create a new folder e.g. c:\D365CustomAddIns
 - Copy the dll files downloaded into the new folder created (Make sure to unblock the file from the properties)
 - Close Visual studio & edit the file: C:\Users\<currentUser>\Documents\Visual Studio 2015\Settings\DynamicsDevConfig.xml